lfricken/lfricken.github.io/pages/politicalnodes.md

 2. Critics of the rationalist (this) community note that it pushes controversial complicated things like Bayesian statistics and utilitarianism (bailey) under the name “rationality”, but when asked to justify itself defines rationality as “whatever helps you achieve your goals”, which is so vague as to be universally unobjectionable (motte).
 Then once you have admitted that more rationality is always a good thing, they suggest you’ve admitted everyone needs to learn more Bayesian statistics.

-3. People pushing just about any policy position (bailey) will invoke the ideological foundation (motte) when attacked.
-If someone is arguing for affirmative action for some group to help achieve equality, then when they hear arguments against it, they can just say "but how can you be against equality for this group!?"
-Now you'll have to back up and clarify that you definitely didn't mean that.

-4. Some people believe in a technological singularity, with a super intelligent AI inventing new technologies every few minutes (bailey).
+3. Some people believe in a technological singularity, with a super intelligent AI inventing new technologies every few minutes (bailey).
 If you argue this is unlikely they will counter that “technological singularity” just means “a time when technology is so different that it is impossible to imagine" and who would deny that technology will probably get really weird (motte)?
-But then every other time they use “singularity”, they use it to refer to a very specific scenario of intelligence explosion inventing all possible technologies in a few weeks, which is far less certain and needs a lot more evidence before you can predict it (bailey).
+But then every other time they use “singularity”, they use it to refer to a very specific scenario of intelligence explosion inventing all possible technologies quickly, which is far less certain and needs a lot more evidence.

+4. Generally, people pushing just about any policy position (bailey) will invoke the motivation (motte) when they feel attacked.
+If someone is arguing for affirmative action for some group, then if they hear arguments against it, they can just say "but how can you be against equality for this group!?".
+Now you have to back up and clarify that you definitely didn't mean that.

 The motte and bailey doctrine sounds kind of stupid and hard-to-fall-for when you put it like that, but all fallacies sound that way _when you’re thinking about them_.
 More important, it draws its strength from people’s usual failure to debate specific propositions rather than vague clouds of ideas.
 If I’m debating “does quackery cure cancer?”, it might be easy to view that as a general case of the problem of “is quackery okay?” or “should quackery be illegal?”, and from there it’s easy to bring up the motte objection.

 Recently, a friend (I think it was Robby Bensinger) pointed out something I’d totally missed.
 The motte-and-bailey doctrine is a perfect mirror image of my other favorite fallacy, the weak man fallacy.

 Weak-manning is a lot like straw-manning, except that instead of debating a fake, implausibly stupid opponent, you’re debating a real, unrepresentatively stupid opponent.
 For example, “_Religious people say that you should kill all gays.
 But this is evil.
 Therefore, religion is wrong and barbaric.
-Therefore we should all be atheists._” There are certainly religious people who think that you should kill all gays, but they’re a small fraction of all religious people and probably not the ones an unbiased observer would hold up as the best that religion has to offer.
+Therefore we should all be atheists._” There are certainly religious people who think that you should kill all gays, but they’re a small fraction of all religious people and not the ones an unbiased observer would hold up as the best that religion has to offer.

 So weak-manning is replacing a strong position with a weak position to better attack it; motte-and-bailey is replacing a weak position with a strong position to better defend it.
 This means people who know both terms are at constant risk of arguments of the form “You’re weak-manning me!”
 “No, you’re motte-and-baileying me!“.

-Suppose we’re debating feminism, and I defend it by saying it really is important that women be treated equally, and you attack feminism by saying that "_all men are terrible_" obviously isn't true.
-Then I can accuse you of making life easy for yourself by attacking the weakest statement any feminist has ever pushed.
-And you can accuse me if making life too easy for myself by defending an uncontroversially statement.
+Suppose we’re debating feminism.
+I defend it by saying women need to be treated equally.
+You attack it by saying that feminists say that all men are terrible.
+I can accuse you of attacking the weakest statement any feminist has ever pushed, and you can accuse me of defending an uncontroversially statement.

 But why does this kind of goalpost shifting work?
 What is the real "feminism" we should be debating?
 Why would you even ask that question?
-It's way more fun to just say “Here’s a vague and poorly-defined concept, _quick_, should we think positively or negatively about it?!”
+It's way more fun to just say “Here’s a vague and poorly-defined concept, _quick_, should we think positively or negatively about it?”

 If you have an actual thing you’re trying to debate, then it should be obvious when somebody’s changing the topic.
 If working out who’s using motte-and-bailey (or weak man) is remotely difficult, it means your discussion went wrong several steps earlier and you probably have no idea what you’re even arguing about.